tunjid/me/readme.md

 * Persistent animation
 * Large screen experiences

-All while targeting multiple platforms.
+All while targeting multiple platforms and meeting stringent product requirement constraints like:

+* No pull to refresh in the app.
+The app is always up to date.
+* Navigation is persisted between app restarts and device reboots.
+* Scroll position is preserved between app restarts and device reboots.

 The app is a WYSIWYG editor for my personal website.
 The source for the backend can be found [here](https://github.com/tunjid/tunji-web-deux).